Inflation from Dynamical Projective Connections: Realization of NMC Inflation

 This integration along the projective direction allows for a natural scaling of both the gravitational coupling constant $\kappa_0$ and projective angular momentum parameter $J_0$.
 Notice if $\ell_f$ and $\ell_i$ are chosen to grow the angular momentum parameter $\tilde{J}_0$ into a larger $J_0$, the gravitational constant $\tilde{\kappa}_0$ necessarily shrinks to the smaller $\kappa_0$.
 This could tie the weakness of the gravitational force to a large angular momentum of the Universe.
 The fact that the Gauss-Bonnet term is a topological invariant in four-dimensions removes any potential higher-order metric terms from the equations of motion.
 At this point it is also clear that the TW gravity action reduces to Einstein-Hilbert when $\mathcal{P}_{ab}=0$.

-\section{Realization of NMC inflation}
+\section{Realization of NMC Inflation}

-Inflation via non-minimal coupling was originally conceived of in \cite{Fakir1990}, where the authors sought to remedy the issue of generically large density perturbations inherent to chaotic inflation scenarios by removing the assumption of minimal coupling between the inflaton field and the Ricci scalar curvature.
+Inflation via non-minimal coupling has been investigated for at least three decades.
+In a paper published in 1990\cite{Fakir1990}, Fakir and Unruh sought to remedy the issue of generically large density perturbations inherent to chaotic inflation scenarios by removing the assumption of minimal coupling between the inflaton field and the Ricci scalar curvature.
 Indeed, inflation via this non-minimal coupling has been shown to result in acceptable values for the spectral index $n_s$ and tensor-to-scalar ratio $r$ \cite{Bezrukov2008,Park:2008hz,Pallis2010}.
 Additionally, NMC inflation has been shown to provide a natural mechanism for the reheating phase occurring after inflation \cite{Watanabe2007}.
 Initially, the form of the non-minimal coupling was commonly assumed to be $\phi^2 R$, while more recent studies have investigated coupling of the more general form $f(\phi)R$ \cite{Park:2008hz}.
 Inflationary scenarios based on the more general non-minimal coupling have since been shown to also result in viable experimental predictions for $n_s$ and $r$ \cite{Park:2008hz}.
 This section details the main result of this paper, which is how TW gravity naturally realizes inflation with a non-minimal coupling.